uoeIDS/IDS_website/content/assessments/project.en_DRAFT.md

 - Define a clear objective or problem statement.
 What do you aim to achieve with this data set?
 - Do necessary data cleaning if you need; Handle missing values, or incorrect data.
+- Optionally, find and join relevant supplementary data that may be useful for your problem statement. <!-- Added -->

 3. Exploratory Data Analysis (EDA)

+- Compute some summary statistics (e.g. mean, standard deviation, etc.) to summarise the key aspects about your data. <!-- Added -->
 - Use visualization tools to understand the underlying patterns, relationships, and anomalies of data.
 - Identify potential correlations or trends in the data.

 4. Model Selection and Evaluation

 - Based on the problem definition, select an appropriate algorithm or method.
 - Implement the model and evaluate the model's performance using appropriate metrics (e.g., accuracy, RMSE, etc.)
 - Try to suggest further improvements on the model if your first findings are not satisfactory enough
+- If appropriate, comment on any appropriate points of ethical concerns that you identified when doing your data science investigation. <!-- Added -->

 5. Feedback and Summarizing